 The Mevlavis played a huge role in Turkish culture in music, art, calligraphy, dance, poetry, and religious thought.

-All the dervish pictures in this post are from internet sources.
+The dervish pictures in this post are from internet sources.

 For the most part the audience was respectful but we had three Russian Israeli’s (Israilis who spoke Russian) next to us who spoke in loud voices, cracked jokes, and took pictures during the entire thing.
-Hanane wanted to kill them, I held her back.

 When we left, we were surprised to see that they were staying for a second performance.